Admission & Enrollment for Military Students

 Step 5: Submit required forms.

-- You must return your completed current Veterans Enrollment Form each semester to the Director of Student Financial Services.
+- You must return your completed current Veterans Enrollment Form each semester to the Veteran's Liaison.

-- Contact the Director of Student Financial Services to follow-up with any questions regarding the benefits you are using towards your educational investment.
+- Contact the Veteran's Liaison to follow-up with any questions regarding the benefits you are using towards your educational investment.